All posts

 What This Means in Practice

-A Turkish founder earning $8,000/month through a US LLC with $3,000/month in Turkish expenses:
+Say a Turkish founder earns $8,000/month through a US LLC with $3,000/month in Turkish living expenses:

-• $8,000 deposited monthly into Mercury (USD)
+• $8,000 deposited monthly into Mercury

-Comparison: Turkish Anonim Şirket (A.Ş.) vs US LLC
+Comparison: Turkish Anonim Sirket (A.S.) vs US LLC

-Turkish Anonim Şirket (A.Ş.)
+Turkish Anonim Sirket (A.S.)

 Key characteristics:

-• Minimum share capital: TRY 250,000 (raised from TRY 50,000 effective January 2024)
+• Minimum share capital: TRY 250,000 (raised from TRY 50,000 in January 2024)

-• Corporate tax rate: 25% (2024-2026)
+• Corporate tax: 25% (2024-2026)

-• Dividend distribution withholding: 10%
+• Dividend withholding: 10%

 US LLC (Single-Member, Disregarded)